 Anyone can get depression—though some of us are more predisposed than others.
-Factors such as challenging childhood experiences, disruptive life events including romantic break ups, problems at school or employment, and major life transitions can set off depression.
+Factors such as challenging childhood experiences, disruptive life events including romantic break ups, problems at school or employment, living with a chronic medical condition like epilepsy, and major life transitions can set off depression.

 Unfortunately, depression isn’t a choice.
 Whether it is due to a death of a loved one, postpartum, or for no obvious reason at all, the causes for depression can be highly unique to each person.
 Further, “snapping out of it” can only get you so far.